-(b) Reflects charges related to executive severance and recruiting.

-(c) Reflects charges related to litigation by shareholders.

-- (d) For the six months ended December 31, 2020, this primarily represents (i) \$45.4 million related to the cancellation of options and the redemption of shares and (ii) \$13.1 million of transaction fees and expenses recognized in connection with the July 27, 2020 transaction between us, an affiliate of Apax Partners and our then existing equity holders entering into a Securities Purchase Agreement (the "Apax Transaction"). - (e) Reflects charges related to business optimization initiatives.
-Such charges relate to one-time investments in projects designed to enhance our technology and compliance systems, and improve and support the efficiency and effectiveness of our operations. - (f) Reflects non-recurring expenses relating to the implementation of a new electronic medical record vendor. - (g) Reflects fees and expenses incurred in connection with amendments to our credit agreements.
-See Note 8, "Long Term Debt" to the condensed consolidated financial statements. - (h) Reflects the contingent consideration fair value adjustment made during the reporting period associated with our acquisition of NewCourtland.
+- (b) Reflects charges related to executive severance and recruiting. - (c) Reflects charges related to litigation by shareholders. - (d) For the nine months ended March 31, 2021, this primarily represents (i) \$45.4 million related to the cancellation of options and the redemption of shares and (ii) \$13.1 million of transaction fees and expenses recognized in connection with the July 27, 2020 transaction between us, an affiliate of Apax Partners and our then existing equity holders entering into a Securities Purchase Agreement (the "Apax Transaction"). - (e) Reflects charges related to business optimization initiatives.
+Such charges relate to one-time investments in projects designed to enhance our technology and compliance systems, and improve and support the efficiency and effectiveness of our operations. - (f) Reflects non-recurring expenses relating to the implementation of a new electronic medical record vendor. - (g) Reflects non-recurring gain on consolidation of InnovAge Sacramento during the three and nine months ended March 31, 2021. - (h) Reflects fees and expenses incurred in connection with amendments to our credit agreements.
+See Note 8, "Long Term Debt" to the condensed consolidated financial statements. - (i) Reflects the contingent consideration fair value adjustment made during the reporting period associated with our acquisition of NewCourtland.